swiftgurmeet/coursera-getting-and-cleaning-data/CodeBook.md

 *   STANDING
 *   LAYING

+Rest of the fields are means of the set of data (features) collected from the original dataset for each subject and activity.

+## Transformation of the original data

+1. The training and test data are merged
+2. The subject and activity labels for each set of observations is included in the combined data set
-3. Rest of the fields are means of the set of data (features) collected from the original dataset for each subject and activity.
-Only the fields containing `mean` or `std` in the name were retained.
-The column names correspond to the name of the original measurement feature, simplified by converting to lower case, removing dashes and brackets and changing the prefixes `t` and `f` to `time` and `frequency` respectively.
-The values for each subject and activity are the means of those measurements as named in the header of that column.
-The original dataset and its description are found at:[ UCI HAR Dataset ](http://archive.ics.uci.edu/ml/datasets/Smartphone-Based+Recognition+of+Human+Activities+and+Postural+Transitions " UCI HAR Dataset ")
+3. Only the fields containing `mean` or `std` in the base name were retained.
+4. The column names correspond to the name of the original measurement feature, simplified by converting to lower case, removing dashes and brackets and changing the prefixes `t` and `f` to `time` and `frequency` respectively.
+5. The values for each subject and activity are the means of those measurements named in the header of that column.
+6. The original dataset and its description are found at:[ UCI HAR Dataset ](http://archive.ics.uci.edu/ml/datasets/Smartphone-Based+Recognition+of+Human+Activities+and+Postural+Transitions " UCI HAR Dataset ")

 * timebodyaccmeanx
 * timebodyaccmeany